kylebarron/arrow-js-ffi/README.md

 );
 ```

+## Memory Management

+TL;dr: As of version 0.4, `arrow-js-ffi` **does not release any WebAssembly resources**.
+You must free Arrow resources when you're done with them to avoid memory leaks.
+This library does not currently provide helpers to deallocate that memory; instead look for `free` methods exposed by Emscripten or wasm-bindgen.

+Memory management between WebAssembly's own memory and JavaScript memory can be tricky.
+The Arrow C Data Interface includes [prescriptions for memory management](https://arrow.apache.org/docs/format/CDataInterface.html#memory-management) but those recommendations are designed for situations where two programs share the same memory space.
+Applying it to WebAssembly-JavaScript interop is imperfect because WebAssembly memory is sandboxed in a separate memory space.

+The C Data Interface [instructs consumers to call the release callback](https://arrow.apache.org/docs/format/CDataInterface.html#release-callback-semantics-for-consumers), which deallocates the referenced memory.
+However in our case, we can't call the release callback in all situations because the lifetime of views on the referenced Arrow data would outlive the lifetime of the data.
+Even when a user passes `copy=true`, where the data is copied into JS memory, it's still uncertain whether to release the underlying resources because the user might _want_ to still do something with their Wasm table data.

+A future release of `arrow-js-ffi` may include standalone functions to release Arrow data, which users can call manually once they know they're done with the data.
+But even in this case, freeing the _underlying array_ will not free any wrapper structs allocated by Emscripten or wasm-bindgen.
+If the free method on those structs is called later, it would lead to a double-free.

+If you have thoughts on memory management, open an issue!

 ## Type Support

 Most of the unsupported types should be pretty straightforward to implement; they just need some testing.